(Article #2 in 3 Article Series on the Kingdom of God)

 What Kingdom is this where the Lord (Yehovah) reigns from Heaven that is an everlasting Kingdom and the angels along with the heavenly hosts bless Him who sits on His throne?
 It is the glorious majestic Kingdom of God!
 It is what the Jews in Matthew’s day would have called the Kingdom of Heaven.
 The Lord (Yehovah) is the everlasting King and so is His Kingdom.

 Isa.
 66:1 and Acts 7:49 read, “Thus says the Lord, ‘Heaven is My throne, and earth is My footstool’.…” In what is called the Sermon on the Mount, Jesus referred to this when He said in Matt.
 5:34-35, “do not swear at all: neither by heaven, for it is God’s throne; nor by the earth, for it is His footstool….”
 In Psa.
 29:10 David wrote, “The Lord sat enthroned at the Flood, and the Lord sits as King forever.”
 Psa.
 10:16 reads, “The Lord is King forever and ever.”
 All of Psa.
 47 praises the Lord (Yehovah) Most High who “is a great King over all the earth”(v-2).
 “God reigns over the nations; God sits on His holy throne” (V-8).
+His holy throne and temple are in heaven (Psa.
+11:4) and Solomon said that the heaven of heavens can’t contain Him (II Chron.
+2:5-6).
 Jesus is sitting right now at the right hand of God on His Father’s throne in Heaven (Heb.
-8:1; Rev. 3:21).
+8:1; I Pet.
+3:22; Rev. 3:21).

 At God’s throne, the seraphim and cherubim are described in Isa.
 6 and also in chapters 1, 10 & 41 of Ezekiel.
 Daniel’s prophesy in Dan.
 7:10 says, “a thousand thousands ministered to Him; Ten thousand times ten thousands stood before Him”.
 Even Nebuchadnezzar, the king of Babylon, acknowledged that the Most High God has an everlasting Kingdom and he calls God the King of Heaven (Dan.
 4:3, 37).
 God’s Kingdom has a king, territory (everywhere), laws and subjects.